 The church is also home to an interesting painting that showcases a distinctly Peruvian take on the last supper.
 Painted by Diego de la Puente, it depicts a meal that consists of favorite Peruvian dishes and ingredients, such as guinea pig, potatoes, and chilies.
 Take a closer look at the details and notice a devil hovering over the shoulder of Judas.

 You can see the Basilica and Convent of San Francisco, along with many other churches when you visit the City of Kings with us.

 Santuario Nacional del Corazón de Jesús in Montevideo

 Situated high atop Cerrito Hill in Montevideo, Uruguay, the Santuario Nacional del Corazón de Jesús certainly stands out.
 However, we think its unique design would be an eye-catcher anywhere.

-The building certainly takes its cues from a Byzantine style, with specific influences drawn from the Basilica of the Sacred Heart in Paris, France, and the Hagia Sophia—a former Greek Orthodox church in Istanbul.
-What really draws your attention, however, is its red brick facade that is unlike any other church in the country.
+The building takes its cues from a Byzantine style, with specific influences drawn from the Basilica of the Sacred Heart in Paris, France, and the Hagia Sophia — a former Greek Orthodox church in Istanbul.
+However, what will really draw your attention is its red brick facade that is unlike any other church in the country.

 Basílica Santa Catalina de Alejandría in Cartagena

 More commonly referred to simply as Catedral, this church holds the dubious honor of being partially destroyed by a cannon attack from notorious English pirate Sir Francis Drake.
 In fact, this attack was one of the motivating factors behind the construction of Las Murallas, the iconic wall that surrounds Cartagena’s Old Town.